- Destinations

 The quality of the trees in our system based on a survey from GrafTree Care on a scale of 1-5 with 1 being the highest.

-*Beginning in March 2015, data for this chart will be updated monthly from data from the Park District’s GIS software.
+*Data for this chart is updated monthly from data from the Park District’s GIS software.
 To access the full data on tree inventory please click here.

 Who are the stakeholders impacted?